Terms and Conditions

 10. STORAGE/RELEASE OF ORIGINAL FILE PAPERS

 If at the conclusion of your matter you require the return of any file papers please let us know when arranging payment of your final account or as soon as possible after the matter is finished.
 If no request is made within one month of date of the final invoice your file will be sent to storage.
 We make a standard charge for storage.
-In the case of most files, storage is for a limited period only (usually six years), though some files, due to their nature, will be kept longer.
-When the relevant period for which a file is required to be stored expires, the file will be destroyed.
+All files will be destroyed after 6 years plus the current year except:

 11. STORAGE/RELEASE OF DEEDS AND WILLS